Epilepsy: Tests

 An EEG can aid in locating the focus of the epileptic seizure.

-The diagnostic evaluation of epilepsy begins with confirming whether the reported event was in fact a seizure.
-A detailed clinical history remains essential, supported by eyewitness accounts and, when possible, video recordings.
-The initial assessment aims to distinguish epileptic seizures from common mimics such as syncope, psychogenic non-epileptic seizures, or transient ischemic attacks.
+The diagnostic evaluation of epilepsy begins with a detailed clinical history, supported by eyewitness accounts and, when available, video recordings, to confirm whether the reported event was a seizure and distinguish it from common mimics such as non-epileptic seizures.

-Following clinical evaluation, selected tests may be used to rule out acute causes and seizure mimics.
+Following clinical evaluation, selected tests including a sleep study may be used to rule out acute causes and seizure mimics.
 A 12-lead electrocardiogram (ECG) is recommended for all individuals presenting with a first seizure, to screen for cardiac arrhythmias and other cardiovascular conditions that may resemble epilepsy.
 Blood tests may be performed to identify metabolic disturbances such as hypoglycemia, electrolyte imbalances, or renal and hepatic dysfunction, particularly in acute settings.

-Once epilepsy is suspected, electroencephalography (EEG) is used to support the diagnosis, classify seizure types, and help identify specific epilepsy syndromes.
+Once epilepsy is suspected, electroencephalography (EEG) is used to support the diagnosis.
 A routine EEG may include activation techniques such as hyperventilation or photic stimulation.
 However, a normal EEG does not rule out epilepsy.
-When initial EEG findings are inconclusive, further studies such as sleep-deprived EEG, ambulatory EEG, or long-term video EEG monitoring may be considered.
+When initial EEG findings are inconclusive, prolonged monitoring techniques such as ambulatory or video EEG may be necessary, including sleep-deprived recordings.

 Neuroimaging, usually with magnetic resonance imaging (MRI), is recommended to detect structural causes of epilepsy.
 If MRI is contraindicated or unavailable, computed tomography (CT) may be considered.
-Imaging should be interpreted by radiologists with expertise in epilepsy.

 Additional tests may be guided by clinical context.
-Genetic testing may be considered in individuals with early-onset epilepsy, developmental delay, or features of a known genetic epilepsy syndrome.
-Testing for neuronal antibodies may be appropriate in suspected cases of autoimmune encephalitis, particularly when seizures are new-onset, rapidly progressive, or resistant to standard treatment.
+Genetic testing may be considered in individuals with early-onset epilepsy, developmental delay and/or features of a known genetic epilepsy syndrome.
+Testing for neuronal antibodies may be appropriate in suspected cases of autoimmune encephalitis, particularly when seizures are new-onset, progressive and/or treatment-resistant.
 Metabolic testing may be pursued in infants or children with unexplained epilepsy, especially when developmental regression or multisystem involvement is present.

 Serum prolactin may occasionally be measured after a suspected seizure, particularly to help distinguish epileptic seizures from non-epileptic events.
 While it can be elevated following certain seizure types, the test lacks sufficient sensitivity and specificity and is not recommended for routine use.